ourkwest/dorothy/README.md

 "Somewhere over the rainbow... weigh a pie."

-A Clojure library to add dots to the system tray.
+A Clojure library to add coloured dots (or emoji) to the system tray.

 ## Usage